 to apply the rule to one or more call services or shifts.

-condition, for example, would return everyone in the selected types.
-Rules become
+for example, would return everyone in the selected types.
+Rules become more powerful

-more powerful when you combine conditions to generate highly filtered lists.
-Put a
+when you combine conditions to generate highly filtered lists.
+Put a day-of-week condition

-Add a + and another set of conditions to specify who's available for other days of
+another set of conditions to specify who's available for other days of the week.

 A basic staff-by rule for a residency program would have two conditions, the staff

 Rules work somewhat like equations.
 You can use mathematical operators such as +

 and - to add or subtract people from the list.
 Conditions that appear adjacent

 to one another will be combined with a logical "AND"; each condition must be true